aa-wa/Intro-to-IM/finalProject/journal.md

 ### Getting the Switch effect

 The switch puts the desired symbol into the box over which the selector box is hovering.
-I made it so that whenever the computer read 'HIGH' from the button pin of the Arduino, the game put a 'Tic-Tac' or a 'Toe' in the box over which the selector is hovering.
+I made it so that whenever the computer reads 'HIGH' from the button pin of the Arduino, the game put a 'Tic-Tac' or a 'Toe' in the box over which the selector is hovering.

 ### Link to the Test